Keeping a finger on the pulse of proper nutrition

 “We wanted to make sure that the beans and peas were being delivered in the way that people eat them,” said Dr. Bell.
 “We [also] want to make sure that whatever effects we see are due to either the beans or the peas.
 We had to cook the beans and peas to a very specific protocol, always for exactly the same time, always in exactly the same amount of water, same amount of salt, etc.”

-To learn more about Dr. Bell’s research process and results, listen to Cheryl Croucher’s full -length interview on the Innovation Anthology podcast, sponsored by Alberta Innovates.
+To learn more about Dr. Bell’s research process and results, visit Innovation Anthology, hosted by Cheryl Croucher.